aidanvanleuven/isc-mgmt/README.md

 - Passport.js for authentication
 - MySQL for data storage

-Mocha tests are run on pull requests through GitHub actions.
-The application is (will be) hosted at [https://sc.aidanvanleuven.com](https://sc.aidanvanleuven.com).
+Mocha tests are run on pull requests, and deployment is run on master branch commits, both through GitHub actions.
+The application is hosted at [https://sc.aidanvanleuven.com](https://sc.aidanvanleuven.com).